 No single test can identify OI in all cases.
-OI is diagnosed clinically in the majority of cases, that is, the doctor will carry out a physical examination of the child and take a full medical history.
+OI is diagnosed clinically in the majority of cases, that is, the doctor will carry out a physical examination of your child and take a full medical history.

 How is OI treated?

 Bisphosphonates have been used for a variety of conditions in childhood where there is bone pain and immobility in association with osteoporosis and/or abnormal bone formation.
-Pamidronate strengthens the bone by increasing bone density and corrects the imbalance between bone reabsorption and bone formation which occurs in OI.
+Bisphosphonates strengthen the bone by increasing bone density and correcting the imbalance between bone reabsorption and bone formation which occurs in OI.